netsage-project/netsage-pipeline/website/docs/components/docker_upgrade.md

 ### Update Docker Containers

 Do not forget this step!
+Pull new images from Docker Hub.
 This applies for both development and release versions.

 ```
 docker-compose pull
 ```

-### Restart Docker Containers
+### Restart all the Docker Containers

 ```
 docker-compose up -d